bastean/codexgo/README.md

 5. SSH (Optional)

    - We can connect to our `Dev Container` via `SSH` in the following ways:
-     - If we have [Task](https://taskfile.dev/installation) installed on our host, being in the root of the repository:
+     - If we have [Task](https://taskfile.dev/installation) installed on our host, being in the root of the repository
        ```bash
        task connect-2222-vscode-localhost
        ```
-     - Using the SSH Client of our host:
+     - Using the SSH Client of our host
        ```bash
        ssh -p 2222 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -o GlobalKnownHostsFile=/dev/null vscode@localhost
        ```